NimrodHunter/Debt-Package/README.md

 ### Collect Tokens

-If there is a buyer, I can claim the debt tokens when he wants.
+If there is a purchaser, He can claim the debt tokens when he wants.

 He can sell it again in other package with other conditions or wait for claim the loan collateral or repayment.